-The Company's practice is to recognize interest and/or penalties related to income tax matters in income tax expense.
-The Company had no accrual for interest or penalties on its balance sheets at December 31, 2008 and 2007, and has not recognized interest and/or penalties in its statement of operations for the year ended December 31, 2008.
+The Company's practice is to recognize interest and/or penalties related to income tax matters as income tax expense.
+The Company had no accrual for interest or penalties on its balance sheets at December 31, 2010 and 2009, and has not recognized interest and/or penalties in its statement of operations for the year ended December 31, 2010.